 A global crisis

-While global policymakers race to contain the new coronavirus strain, the outbreak has already disrupted world travel and supply chains.
-The crisis is challenging the strength of societies and could imperil economic growth throughout the world.
+While global policymakers race to contain the coronavirus, the outbreak has already disrupted the global economy and challenged the strength of societies.
+The pandemic has transformed relations between countries and could trigger a significant shift in the international order.

 New Atlanticist by Hung Tran